-During the year ended December 31, 2021, the Company recognized \$937,239 of stock-based compensation expense, compared to \$787,004 during the prior year.
-The increase in stock-based compensation expenses for the year ended December 31, 2021, compared to the prior year was a result of additional options granted during Q1 2021 and Q4 2021.
+During the three months ended March 31, 2022, the Company recognized \$251,349 of stock-based compensation expense, compared to \$258,944 during the same period in the prior year.

-Total stock-based compensation expense for the year ended December 31, 2021, is comprised of the expense related to stock options issued to related parties (as discussed in note 23 of consolidated financial statements) of \$726,004 compared to \$616,449 in prior year and to other employees of \$211,235 compared to \$170,555 in prior year.
+Total stock-based compensation expense for the three months ended March 31, 2022, is comprised of the expense related to stock options issued to related parties (as discussed in note 23 of condensed interim consolidated financial statements) of \$171,753 compared to \$208,922 during the same period in prior year and to other employees of \$79,596 compared to \$50,022 during the same period in prior year.

-The Company issued stock options to directors, employees and consultants in Q4 2020, Q1 2021 and Q4 2021.
+The Company issued stock options to directors, employees and consultants in Q4 2020, Q1 and Q4 2021, and Q1 2022.
 The fair value of these options, as determined on the date of grant, is being recognized as an expense according to the vesting periods of the options.
-See Note 17 of the December 31, 2021, consolidated financial statements for further information.
+See Note 17 of the March 31, 2022, condensed interim consolidated financial statements for further information.